 Ray Jia

-Research Head, China World Gold CouncilChina’s gold market in August: local price premium extended its rise
+Head of Research (Asia Pacific, ex-India) and Deputy Head of Trade Engagement (China) World Gold CouncilChina’s gold market in August: local price premium extended its rise

 The Shanghai Gold Price Benchmark PM (SHAUPM) in RMB rose by 0.5% in August while the LBMA Gold Price AM in USD saw a 2.6% fall.
 The average Shanghai-London gold price spread climbed further in the month, driven by stronger demand